-'''

-if expression1 them expression2 else expression3
+if expression1 then expression2 else expression3

-'''

 is one example of if-expression.
 First expression1, which must be Boolean expression, is evaluated.
-If expression1 is true expression2 is evaluated and is the value of the if-expression, else expression3 is evaluated and is the value of the if-expression.
+If expression1 is true expression2 is evaluated and is the value of the if-expression3 is evaluated and is the value of the if-expression.
 The two expressions, expression2 and expression3, must be type compatible expressions (section 6.7) giving the type of the if-expression.
 The if-expressions with elseif are defined by replacing elseif by else if.
 For short-circuit evaluation see section 3.3.